2023 FMC Updated Policy Priorities

-- Improve FMPP Grants to make them simpler, more accessible, and easier to understand; provide greater support to applicants and potential applicants; increase funding to BIPOC led organizations and regions of the country that have received fewer grants historically.
+- Improve FMPP Grants to make them simpler, more accessible, and easier to understand; provide greater support to applicants and potential applicants; and increase funding to BIPOC-led organizations and regions of the country that have received fewer grants historically.
 Specific changes would include:

 - A simplified application process for grants less than $100,000 to be used for a pre-established set of activities